-A Leader in Cryogenic Processing
+A Leader in Deep Cryogenic Treatment

 Controlled Thermal Processing, Inc. is a leader in cryogenic processing and cryogenic treatment of metals.
 From their four locations across the United States, CTP uses state-of-the-art cryogenic equipment to help businesses and consumers alike improve the quality and increase the lifespan of everything from brake rotors and boat propellers to mechanical gears and musical instruments.

 With over 35 years of experience in the field of cryogenic processing (sometimes improperly referred to as “cryogenic tempering”), we have dedicated our business to utilizing the most advanced research and technology in cryogenics to provide our customers with consistent results and remarkable improvements in their metal components.

 Under the leadership of founder Rick Diekman, CTP has led the way in the cryogenic processing field and continues to conduct the extensive research and development necessary to advance the technology.
 CTP is proud to participate in tests conducted by independent laboratories, national laboratories, and universities in support of our mission to provide our customers with the highest-quality cryogenic processes, no matter what the application.

 We offer a variety services related to cryogenic processing and treatment, including:

 - Thermal Processing Of Metal Parts For Industrial, Transportation, Marine, And Electronic Audio Applications

 - Partnering With Customers To Create And Market Superior Products